List of NCIS characters: Hollis Mann

 Susanna Thompson starred as Hollis Mann.

 Lieutenant Colonel Hollis Mann (Susanna Thompson) is a unit commander in the United States Army Criminal Investigation Command, NCIS's counterpart in the Army.
 She first appears in the episode "Sandblast".
 Mann is assigned by her superiors to work on a co-operative investigation with NCIS involving a bombing at the Army-Navy Golf Club.
 She and Gibbs have a serious relationship, even earning the nickname "future ex-wife number four" from DiNozzo.
 Their attraction becomes overt in the episode "Sharif Returns", as they discuss their possible relationship but refuse to act on it until Sharif is caught.
 At the end of the episode, they kiss.
 Mann is one of few characters who may know how Gibbs removes the boats from his basement, as the episode ends with her asking Gibbs directly of it, but ends before Gibbs gives any sort of response.
 Although she and Gibbs clearly have serious feelings for each other, she is often frustrated by his reluctance to express his emotions.
 In the episode "In the Dark", she returns from choosing her successor and is upset to find that Gibbs has worked through the night to fix her home's plumbing, seeing it as a sign that he does not want to stick around.
 She confronts him, saying, "I'm aware there are three billion men in the world, and not all of them have to want me, but you should want me, and the fact that you don't makes me wonder why I ever wanted you."
-He calmly informs her that he worked on the plumbing through the night because he wanted to surprise her, but that "it's gonna be a bigger job than I thought...it's gonna take a while".
+He calmly informs her that he worked on the plumbing through the night because he wanted to surprise her, but that "it's gonna be a bigger job than I thought... it's gonna take a while".
 She realizes that this is his oblique way of committing to their relationship for the long haul and kisses him fiercely.

 In the episode "Ex-File" the relationship with Gibbs ends when she discovers the truth about Shannon and Kelly from Ducky and realizes that Gibbs is still silently mourning their deaths.
 She is offered a position at NCIS by Director Jenny Shepard, but instead chooses retirement from the Army, in the episode "In the Dark".
-In the episode "Lost and Found", the Stars and Stripes military newspaper Shepard is reading reveals that Mann has relocated to the Hawaiian island of Lanai.
+In the episode "Lost and Found", the military newspaper Stars and Stripes Shepard is reading reveals that Mann has relocated to the Hawaiian island of Lanai.
 Mann reappears in the eleventh-season episode "Kill Chain", as a special agent for the Defense Criminal Investigative Service, which is the criminal investigative arm of the Department of Defense's Office of the Inspector General, and she later returns in the NCIS Season 12 episode, "We Build, We Fight".